petabridge/akka-bootcamp/src/Unit-2/lesson4/README.md

 ![Add a Pause / Resume Button to Main](images/design-pauseresume-button.png)

-Got to the **Properties** window in Visual Studio and change the name of this button to `btnPauseResume`.
+Go to the **Properties** window in Visual Studio and change the name of this button to `btnPauseResume`.

 ![Use the Properties window to rename the button to btnPauseResume](images/pauseresume-properties.png)